george-willcox/Bridge-Conventions/bridge.md

   |---|---|
   |4C|2 Key cards and a Feature|
   |4D|lacks the strength of 4C|
-- After 4C opener can enqurie about the Feature with a bid of 4D
+- After 4C opener can enquire about the Feature with a bid of 4D
   |Response|Meaning|
   |---|---|
   |4T|Q of Trumps|